Alec-Bailey/IncidentIQ-Data-Sync/README.md

 # Incident IQ Data Sync
 Incident IQ Data Sync is a dynamic, database agnostic tool which syncs all of IncidentIQ's data into a local database.
-Designed to be performant, configurable and easily extended.
+Designed to be performant, multithreaded, configurable and easily extended.

 Contents
 ========